Journey through the highlights of World History

 Dive deeper into history with Readers your teens are sure to love.
 These books give your children heroes who inspire them to become people of courage, strength and honor.
 Meet:

 - A Hittite warrior in the time of Deborah, 200 years before King David.

 - A quick-witted orphan on the quest of a lifetime in the late Middle Ages.

 - A servant in Shakespeare's day whose master commands him to steal Hamlet.

 - Norwegian children who courageously save $9 million worth of gold bricks in WWII (today worth over $350 million).

-Help your children continue to grow as writers with the complete Language Arts program integrated with Core W. They practice good writing with dictation, tackle advanced writing assignments and explore literary analysis.
+Help your children continue to grow as writers with the complete Language Arts program linked to History / Bible / Literature W. They practice good writing with dictation, tackle advanced writing assignments and explore literary analysis.
 With student activity sheets, teaching helps, parent instructions, answers, definitions and more, you are fully equipped to guide your children in grammar, writing mechanics, creative expression and editing.
 We also schedule optional vocabulary and grammar workbooks if you want additional focus in those areas.

 Excellence and character

-Watch your children fall in love with learning with Core W. Simply follow the Instructor's Guide for a cohesive study full of outstanding books!
+Watch your children fall in love with learning with History / Bible / Literature W. Simply follow the Instructor's Guide for a cohesive study full of outstanding books!